afrid18/Data_structures_and_algorithms_in_python/README.md

 # Data Structures and Algorithms in Python
 ![Data Structures and Algorithms in Python](images/image.png "BOOK")

+## Solutions of Data Structures and Algorithms in Python

 Data Structures and Algorithms in Python is a book written by Michael T. Goodrich, Roberto Tamassia, Michael H. Goldwasser